 c.
 Upon proposal by the Treasurer, the Council of Representatives shall approve before September 30 of each year an annual budget that includes all CCFT anticipated revenues and expenses for that fiscal year.

 d.
-The Council of Representatives shall approve, by a two-thirds majority, any changes to the Bylaws of the organization.
+The Council of Representatives may approve, by a two-thirds majority of those voting, changes to the Bylaws of the organization.

 Section 3.
 Composition and Elections of the Council of Representatives

 a.
-The CCFT members in each instructional and/or service division of which a CCFT member belongs shall elect by secret ballot in the spring semester of odd-numbered years to the Council of Representatives for a two-year term one representative for each ten (10) Full-Time Equivalent Faculty (FTEF) or fraction thereof in the division, except for the North County Campus representative, which shall be allocated one representative.
+The CCFT members in each instructional and/or service division of which a CCFT member belongs shall elect by secret ballot in the spring semester of odd-numbered years to the Council of Representatives for a two-year term one representative for each ten (10) Full-Time Equivalent Faculty (FTEF) or fraction thereof in the division,.
 Terms shall begin on July 1 after the election.

 b.
 CCFT members in divisions in which there are fewer than ten (10) FTEF may elect, by majority vote of the CCFT members in the division(s), to combine its FTEF with one or more division(s) for Council representation purposes, subject to the approval of a majority of the CCFT members in each division involved.